Interview answer drill

 Practical scenario

-A product dashboard stores 0 as a valid retry count and '' as an intentionally blank subtitle.
-Using || silently rewrites both values during render.
+A product dashboard stores 0 as a valid retry count, '' as an intentionally blank subtitle, and false as a real saved toggle.
+Using || silently rewrites all three values during render.

 Common pitfalls